Oriented Matroids and Combinatorial Neural Codes: Categories of codes, matroids, and rings

 \subsection{The Neural Ring}

 To set the stage for the functorial connections between combinatorial codes and oriented matroids, we begin with a brief discussion of the functor $\sfR:\Code\to\NRing$ defined in \cite{jeffs2019morphisms}, and its relation to the combinatorial relations of a code, introduced in \cite{curto2013neural}.
-Recall the neural ring of a code $\scC$ is $R_\scC = \F_2[x_1,\dots,x_n] / I_\scC$, where $I_\scC$ is the vanishing ideal of $\scC$ as a variety in $\F_2^n$.
+Recall that the neural ring of a code $\scC$ is $R_\scC = \F_2[x_1,\dots,x_n] / I_\scC$, where $I_\scC$ is the vanishing ideal of $\scC$ as a variety in $\F_2^n$.
 This is the ring of $\F_2$-valued functions on $\scC$ with distinguished coordinate functions $x_1,\dots,x_n$, that is, $x_i(\s) = 1$ iff $i \in \s$.
-The category $\NRing$ is the category of neural rings together with \emph{monomial maps}, ring homomorphisms $\phi:R_\scD \to R_\scC$ which map the coordinate functions of $R_\scD$ to products of coordinate functions in $R_\scC$.
+The category $\NRing$ is the category of neural rings together with \emph{monomial maps}, ring homomorphisms $\phi:R_\scD \to R_\scC$ which map the coordinate functions of $R_\scD$ either to products of coordinate functions in $R_\scC$ or to $0$.
 By restricting to this class of homomorphisms, the functor $\sfR$ which takes a code to its neural ring is a contravariant equivalence of categories \cite[Theorem 1.6]{jeffs2019morphisms}.
 For $f: \scC \to \scD$ a morphism of codes defined by trunks $T_i = \tk_\scC(\s_i)$ for $i \in [m]$, the ring homomorphism $\sfR f: R_\scD \to R_\scC$ sends the coordinate function $x_i$ in $R_\scD$ to the product $x^{\s_i}$ in $R_\scC$.

 The pseudo-monomials in $I_\scC$ provide a dual description of $\scC$.
 They record the dependencies among the elements of $[n]$, or, equivalently, among the sets $U_i$ in any realization of $\scC$.
-If $\scC = \code(\cU,X)$, then \cite[Lemma 4.2]{curto2013neural}
+If $\scC = \code(\cU,X)$, then \cite[Lemma 4.2]{curto2013neural} implies:

 Containment relationships as in the right hand side of \eqref{eq:comborelation} are called the \emph{combinatorial relations} of $\scC$.
-As a generating set for $I_\scC$, the minimal pseudomonomials, i.e.\ the minimal combinatorial relations, are sufficient to recover the code $\scC$.
-The following lemma shows that the structure of a pseudomonomial ideal encodes the weak elimination axiom (axiom (C\ref{axiom:weakelimC})) of oriented matroid circuits.
+As a generating set for $I_\scC$, the minimal pseudo-monomials, i.e.\ the minimal combinatorial relations, are sufficient to recover the code $\scC$.
+The minimal proper pseudo-monomials in $I_\scC$ are called the \emph{canonical form} of $\scC$ \cite{curto2013neural}.
+The following lemma shows that the structure of a pseudo-monomial ideal encodes the weak elimination axiom (axiom (C\ref{axiom:weakelimC})) of oriented matroid circuits.